andmatand/midi-to-pico8/README.md

-                            Change the starting music pattern slot in PICO-8 --no-compact          Don't try to compact groups of repeated notes into fewer notes played for longer (this compacting is sometimes slow, so using this flag will speed things up at the cost of possibly occupying more SFXes in the PICO-8 cart)
+                            Change the starting music pattern slot in PICO-8 --no-compact          Don't try to compact groups of repeated notes into fewer notes played for longer (this compacting is sometimes slow, so using this flag will speed up processing time at the cost of possibly occupying more SFXes in the PICO-8 cart)
       --waveform [WAVEFORM [WAVEFORM ...]]
                             Specify which PICO-8 waveform (instrument) number to use for each MIDI track